HTTPArchive/almanac.httparchive.org/src/content/en/2020/javascript.md

 featured_stat_label_3: Percentage of scripts loaded asynchronously
 unedited: true
 ---

 ## Introduction

-JavaScript has come a long way from its humble origins as the last of the three web cornerstones—alongside CSS and HTML.
+JavaScript has come a long way from its humble origins as the last of the three web cornerstones, alongside CSS and HTML.
 Today, JavaScript has started to infiltrate a broad spectrum of the technical stack.
 JavaScript is no longer confined to the client-side—it's an increasingly popular choice for build tools and server-side scripting, and is creeping its way into the CDN layer as well thanks to edge computing solutions.

 Developers love us some JavaScript.
-The [`script` element is the 6th most popular HTML element in use](https://almanac.httparchive.org/en/2020/markup) (ahead of elements like `p`'s and `i`'s, among countless others).
+According to the Markup chapter, the `script` element is the [6th most popular HTML element](https://almanac.httparchive.org/en/2020/markup) in use (ahead of elements like `p`'s and `i`'s, among countless others).
 We spend around 14x as many bytes on it as we do on HTML, the building block of the web, and 6x as many bytes as CSS.

 {{ figure_markup(
   image="page-weight-per-content-type.png",